 Would grading the back yard and retaining wall be covered?

-This would not be covered under DHS funding
+This would not be covered under DHS funding.
+This could potentially be considered with the IWD matching funding, however a question would be whether this provides the opportunity for expanded child care slots, as this is the priority for the funds.

 What about architecture expenses?

-This is not an allowable expenditure under DHS
+This is not an allowable expenditure under DHS.
+This is an allowable cost under the IWD matching grant.

 Please provide a definition of an approved feasibility study?